 Most residential flat leases require the tenant to pay a small ground rent to the landlord.
-Sometimes this is a nominal rent of a few pounds a year, or even what is known as a 'peppercorn' rent (meaning that no actual payment is needed).
+Sometimes this is a nominal rent of a few pounds a year, or what is known as a 'peppercorn' rent (meaning that no actual payment is needed).
 However, often the rent can be £150 or more a year, and can be subject to increase.
-The landlord does this to create a valuable investment.
+This rental income creates a valuable investment for the landlord.

 If the ground rent increases periodically, you have to check that it does not eventually rise to unacceptable amounts.
-For example if it starts at $\pounds 200$ and then doubles every 50 years, and the lease is a long one, say 250 or 999 years, this could make the flat unsaleable.
+For example if it starts at £200 and then doubles every 10 or 15 years, and the lease for 120 years, this could make the flat unsaleable, as the rent could rise to a million pounds a year.

 Some landlords also use the terms of lease as a way of getting additional fees from tenants each time the tenant wants to sell, or make improvements to the property.
 The lease will also require the tenant to register notices of the sale of the lease with them.
-Landlords will charge for providing information about service charges and insurance to your buyer.
+Landlords will charge for providing information about service charges and insurance to your buyer when you decide to sell.
+The government is currently proposing major reforms of the law in this area to make things fairer for tenants.
+Your conveyancer can advise you further on the current legal position.